ExpressionEngine/ExpressionEngine-User-Guide/source/development/usage/input.rst

 .. method:: server($index[, $xss_clean = FALSE])

-  This function is identical to the above functions, only it fetches server data::
+  This method is identical to the above method, only it fetches server data::

     ee()->input->server('some_data');